mdrxy/album-wiz/README.md

 # Vinyl Record Recognition System

-This project is a companion tool for radio DJs to help facilitate exploration and discovery with physical collections of vinyl records.
+Companion tool for radio DJs to help facilitate exploration and discovery with physical collections of vinyl records.
 By leveraging computer vision, deep learning, and metadata aggregation, this tool aims to reduce the amount of time needed to retrieve relevant information about a given release.

 ## Project Structure